dgszabo/flask-exercises/sql-data-master/many_to_many/readme.md

 As a warmup, write the queries that will show you the following information:

 1. The title of every movie.
+    select title from movies;

-1. All information on the G-rated movies.
+1. All information on the G-rated movies. select * from movies where rating = 'G';

-1. The title and release year of every movie, ordered with the oldest movie first.
+1. The title and release year of every movie, ordered with the oldest movie first. select title, release_year from movies order by release_year;

-1. All information on the 5 longest movies.
+1. All information on the 5 longest movies. select * from movies order by runtime desc limit 5;

-1. A table with columns of `rating` and `total`, tabulating the total number of G, PG, PG-13, and R-rated movies.
+1. A table with columns of `rating` and `total`, tabulating the total number of G, PG, PG-13, and R-rated movies. select rating, count(rating) as total from movies group by rating;

 1. A table with columns of `release_year` and `average_runtime`, tabulating the average runtime by year for every movie in the database.
-The data should be in reverse chronological order (i.e. the most recent year should be first).
+The data should be in reverse chronological order (i.e. the most recent year should be first). select release_year, round(avg(runtime)) as average_runtime from movies group by release_year order by release_year DESC;

 ### Part 2